Modern Slavery Report

 Policies and Due Diligence Processes in Relation to Forced Labour and Child Labour.

-1. Human Rights Policy5
+1. Human Rights Policy6

-KEYENCE's Human Rights Policy applies to all board members and employees of KEYENCE, as well as to consolidated subsidiaries, including KEYENCE Canada.
+KEYENCE's Human Rights Policy applies to all officers and employees of KEYENCE, as well as to consolidated subsidiaries, including KEYENCE Canada.
 The Human Rights Policy states that KEYENCE respects the international standards on human rights and unequivocally complies with all international human rights obligations and applicable laws and regulations of the countries in which KEYENCE does business.
 We also expect our suppliers and business partners to understand, support, and adhere to this policy, and we continuously encourage them to do so.

-2. Code of Conduct6
+2. Code of Conduct7

 The KEYENCE Code of Conduct explicitly outlines KEYENCE's prohibition of child and forced labour.
 All officers and employees are required to understand and comply with the Code of Conduct in all business activities.
 Compliance with the Code of Conduct is also required for all suppliers (including subcontractors) and partner companies.
 The Code of Conduct also specifies that KEYENCE confirms the age at the time of hire and shall not engage in contracts or any employment agreements with children below the minimum age for employment as stipulated by local labour laws and regulations, or any other applicable local law or regulation.

-3. Procurement Guidelines7
+3. Procurement Guidelines8

 The KEYENCE Procurement Guidelines set forth the minimum requirements for any entity providing goods or services to KEYENCE.
 These requirements are consistent with KEYENCE's values and are applicable to all suppliers and their respective affiliates and subsidiaries globally.
 Notably, the Procurement Guidelines state that suppliers shall not use or engage in any forced labour.

 Further, to fulfill its responsibility of respecting human rights, KEYENCE has established and will continue to enforce its framework for ensuring due diligence for human rights.
 KEYENCE identifies significant human rights risks to assess any negative human rights impact of its business activities, including those within the supply chain.
-KEYENCE utilizes self-assessment, risk assessment, and impact assessment procedures to assess human rights impacts, considering severity and possibility of impact.
-Risk information of peripheral countries is also considered in the assessment of human rights risks, along with risk information by region.8
+KEYENCE uses self-assessment, risk assessment, and impact assessment procedures to assess human rights impacts, considering severity and possibility of impact.
+Risk information of peripheral countries is also considered in the assessment of human rights risks, along with risk information by region.9

-Risk of Forced Labour or Child Labour Being Used and the Steps We Have Taken to Assess and Manage That Risk.
+Risk of Forced Labour or Child Labour Being Used and the Steps We Have Taken To Assess and Manage That Risk.

-Any Measures Taken to Remediate Any Forced Labour or Child Labour; Any Measures Taken to Remediate the Loss of Income to the Most Vulnerable Families That Results from Any Measure Taken to Eliminate the Use of Forced Labour or Child Labour in Its Activities and Supply Chains.
+Any Measures Taken To Remediate Any Forced Labour or Child Labour; Any Measures Taken To Remediate the Loss of Income to the Most Vulnerable Families That Results From Any Measure Taken To Eliminate the Use of Forced Labour or Child Labour in Its Activities and Supply Chains.

 Moving forward, we are steadfastly dedicated to broadening awareness and enhancing training initiatives concerning the critical issues of forced labour and child labour.